JaredCorduan/CIPs/CIP-1694/README.md

   The type of governance action.
 Note that the protocol parameter updates are grouped into three categories.

 * **Constitutional committee (abbrev.
 CC)**<br/>
-  A value of ✓ indicates that `quorum`-many constitutional committee 'Yes' votes are required.<br/>
+  A value of ✓ indicates that the constitutional committee must approve this action.<br/>
   A value of - means that constitutional committee votes do not apply.

 * **DReps**<br/>